 - A congested feeling in the ears

 Each patient is different and the number, intensity and frequency of TMD symptoms each patient presents with is unique.

 Obviously, many of the above symptoms are not specific to temporomandibular disorders.
-The doctors work closely with your doctor, dentist and other members of the medical/dental community to make sure that the most accurate diagnosis possible for your TMD is made.
+Our doctors work closely with your doctor, dentist and other members of the medical/dental community to make sure that the most accurate diagnosis possible for your TMD is made.